Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Ringdown model

 These are solutions of Teukolsky's equations~\cite{2015CQGra..32l4006T} and only depend on the mass $M_f$ and spin $\chi_f$ of the remnant.
 Finally, $_{-2}S_{\ell mn}(\iota, \varphi,M_f\chi_f\omega_{\ell mn})$ denotes the spin-weighted spheroidal harmonic of that mode, where $\iota$ and $\varphi$ are the inclination and azimuthal angles.

 The total waveform is obtained by summing over all relevant modes,

 where $h_{+}$ and $h_{\times}$ denote the plus and cross GW polarizations, respectively.
 For each $(\ell,m,n)$, Teukolsky's equations admit two sets of solutions, the prograde and retrograde modes~\cite{2024PhRvD.109d4069C}.
-In the above expressions and throughout this work, we neglect the contributions from the retrograde modes.
-This approximation is valid for small final spin tilt angles $\theta_f$, which is the case for the event considered here (see~\cite{2025PhRvD.112d4058N} for a more thorough discussion on this point).
+In the above expressions and throughout this work, we neglect the contribution from the retrograde modes.
+We discuss the motivations and limits of this choice in Sec.~\ref{sec:discussion}.

 The measured strain $h$ is the projection of each of the two GW polarizations $h_{+,\times}$ onto the detector through the antenna pattern functions $F_{+,\times}$: